 The first step in the process is to define a selection and define its parameters.
 In this case, you want to select only certain segments of geometry that are overlapping each other.
 For example, if a surface is curved, you can use polyColorPerVertex to select all the vertices in a plane.
-To create the selection, zoom out the model, draw a rectangle around it, and select Merge from the panel above the 3D viewport.
-Next, choose Threshold value as small as possible.
+To create the selection, zoom out the model. draw a rectangle around it, and select Merge from the panel above the 3D viewport.
+Next, choose a Threshold value as small as possible.

 Merging vertices of overlapping polygons

-You can merge vertices of overlapping polygon in R3DS to eliminate unmerged vertices in a mesh.
+You can merge vertices of the overlapping polygon in R3DS to eliminate unmerged vertices in a mesh.
 In R3DS, you can use the “Intersect Edges” operation to generate consistent normals between the overlapping polygons.
-It favors the up-facing direction when computing normals, and sometimes, merging vertices is required to remove double faces.
+It favors the up-facing direction when computing normals and sometimes, merging vertices is required to remove double faces.